wolverine2k/crunchy/trunk/crunchy/src/tests/test_io_widget.rst

     >>> inp.attrib['type'] == 'text'
     True

-2b.
+b.
 Testing a non-Borg interpreter
 ----------------------------------

 We now consider a page that does include an